 My eyes closed ever so gently as I prepared to enter into my daily meditation.
 I stretched my spine upwards and breathed in deeply.
 My mind began to wander.

 I’m a leader, and I pride myself in my ability to make things happen.
-To address my concerns about improving my work relationships, influence and about working with a leadership coach.
-I decided to make an initial appointment, meet face to face and ask questions.
-I met with a potential coach and interviewed him.
+To address my concerns about improving work relationships, influence and about working with a leadership coach, I decided to make an initial appointment, meet face to face and ask questions.
+We met – my potential coach and myself – and I interviewed him.
 I just didn’t see any way around this.

 One of the advantages – I found – of working with a Psychologist who also coached on leadership: Other individuals may want to have 1/2 a dozen individual sessions with their potential coach, for reconnaissance, before signing up for 6-months or more.
 This approach works with a Psychologist.
 The “feel” you get should be comforting.
 They should be very easy to talk with, about the most challenging issues you can imagine, and not merely push you aggressively to set goals and achieve.

-I understand that we are not all in a position of a Sr. leader or even preparing for this type of role.
+I understand that we are not all in the position of a Sr. leader or even preparing for this type of role.
 You likely have more in common with me than you might realize, however.
 As you probably know, a Sr. leader must lead a team of pacesetters or VPs.
 Each one of these leaders is very strong-minded, focused, and believes that their way is not only best but right and often the only way to proceed.